EnduranceCode/windows-setup-guide/4-development-software-and-tools.md

 echo %PATH%
 ```

-To check if **Apache Maven** was properly installed, on the same Windows Command Prompt, check the output of the following command:
+To verify the **Apache Maven** installation, on the same Windows Command Prompt, check the output of the following command:

 ```cmd
 mvn -version